5 Benefits of Doing Yoga When You’re Pregnant

 Pregnancy shifts your center of gravity which puts a new pressure on your feet and all the muscles/joints associated with them.
 Not only do they support more weight than usual but they can retain a lot of water so many women will have swollen feet during their pregnancy.
 When you don’t care for your feet, you may experience two problems associated with pregnancy; pronation and edema.
 This can result in foot pain as well as leg cramps.
 Edema can be treated by elevating your feet often.
 Legs on the Wall is a yoga pose that allows you to gently lift your legs so feet are in the air.
 In addition to yoga poses that lift your feet over your heart, you may find that an Ayurveda diet helps ease swelling.

 Flexibility and Pain Release in the Hips

-Yoga while you’re pregnant can greatly comfort hip muscles and the structure of your front and back hip bones.
+Yoga, while you’re pregnant, can greatly comfort hip muscles and the structure of your front and back hip bones.
 It also helps to increase flexibility.
 There are hormones your body will naturally release during your pregnancy but preparing your muscles will help with the birth.
 Lunges help the hip flexors stay flexible.
 They stretch the ligaments in your hip, leg and pelvis which will allow you to stay stronger through pushes during labor.
-As one set of muscles work, the opposing muscles promotes it.
+As one set of muscles work, the opposing muscles promote it.
 For your hip flexors to contract, the back of your hips need to relax.
 That’s why it’s important to work your front and back muscles in the hips.
 There are plenty of poses that promote a gentle exercise for pregnant women.

 A daily yoga practice while you’re pregnant comes with a number of health benefits.
 It helps you sleep better, increase flexibility, decrease nausea, headaches, stress and shortness of breath.
 When you don’t have these problems, your baby is most likely to go full term.